| Tarifa

 and into the little street with the shop selling shells on your right.

 Take the second turning to the right and you will come to Vaka Loca.
+English

 owned, they serve large portions of really excellent meat with a salad